 What Is Toasted Skin Syndrome?

 Krishnan adds, "The heat is usually not enough to cause a burn to the skin, but can cause changes in the superficial blood vessels and perhaps even the collagen and elastin components of the skin."
-The rash pattern, which can often fade on its own, resembles the ridges of burnt toast.

-In some cases, people may experience a "mild itching or burning sensation" associated with Toasted Skin Syndrome, says Green.
+The rash pattern can often fade on its own.
+However, in some cases, people may experience a "mild itching or burning sensation" associated with Toasted Skin Syndrome, says Green.
 Krishnan notes that you may also experience some stinging.